 Important elements include the careful selection of dishes from a constantly growing repertoire of recipes; the purchase of good, preferably local products whose flavours go well together; the pairing of food with wine; the setting of a beautiful table; and specific actions during consumption, such as smelling and tasting items at the table.UNESCO

-2. In general, French meals are very long.
+In general, French meals are very long.
 Depending on the occasion, there can be multiple starters, mains, cheese and dessert courses all in one meal.

-4. The emphasis on good food, starts as early as preschool, with schools serving organic meals and banning items like ketchup.
+The emphasis on good food, starts as early as preschool, with schools serving organic meals and banning items like ketchup.
 There is also a strong emphasis on eating good foods to remain slim and healthy.

 F. Film and Cinema

-2. Since then there has been a strong tradition of films and movies in France.
+Since then there has been a strong tradition of films and movies in France.
 France is the most successful film industry in Europe with around 300 films produced per year.

-3. With international stars like director Luc Besson, actor Jean Dujardin, and actresses Marion Cotillard and Juliette Binoche, there are many successful French artists who have crossed into Hollywood.
+With international stars like director Luc Besson, actor Jean Dujardin, and actresses Marion Cotillard and Juliette Binoche, there are many successful French artists who have crossed into Hollywood.

-But it was the incontournables like Brigitte Bardot, Gérard Depardieu, and Catherine Deneuve who broke through and paved the way for new French stars of today, like Vincent Cassel, Eva Green and many more.
+But it was the incontournables like Brigitte Bardot, Gérard Depardieu, and Catherine Deneuve who broke through and paved the way for new French actors of today, like Vincent Cassel, Eva Green and many more.

 ☞ READ MORE: The French Celebrities you need to know

-1. As the saying goes, “music makes the world go round” and in France, it is no different.
+As the saying goes, “music makes the world go round” and in France, it is no different.
 The earliest known sound recording device in the world, the phonautograph, was patented in France by Édouard-Léon Scott de Martinville in 1857.

 You can find the top French songs that changed pop culture here.

-1. With top French fashion houses like Chanel, Louis Vuitton and Yves St. Laurent, Paris has become the fashion capital of the world.
+With top French fashion houses like Chanel, Louis Vuitton and Yves St. Laurent, Paris has become the fashion capital of the world.

-3. The first fashion magazine ever published, was created in France in 1678, called “Le Mercure Galant”.
+The first fashion magazine ever published, was created in France in 1678, called “Le Mercure Galant”.

-4. France is also the country that invented the jean, or rather denim from “de Nimes” in the south of France at the end of the 19th century.
+France is also the country that invented the jean, or rather denim from “de Nimes” in the south of France at the end of the 19th century.

-5. Another big item that was invented in France was the bikini, which was created in May 1946 by Parisian fashion designer Jacques Heim.
+Another big item that was invented in France was the bikini, which was created in May 1946 by Parisian fashion designer Jacques Heim.

 The French “je ne sais quoi” is still going strong however, with even still French women still attempting to explain that elusive concept.

-1. In terms of shopping, part of the French culture involves gearing up for a twice a year event known as “Les Soldes”.
+In terms of shopping, part of the French culture involves gearing up for a twice a year event known as “Les Soldes”.
 Sales are not allowed at any random time of the year but in particular designated weeks: the Winter and summer sales period.

-2. We should note that France is not reputed for its customer service.
-The Customer is not king, and stores will not bend over backward to assist.
+You will find that french stores will not bend over backward to assist.
 Under French law however, most goods have a 7-14 day return policy.